LF-digitala-kanaler/LFDS/content/components/web/typography/preamble.md

 ---
 template: ComponentPage
-title: Preamble
+title: Lead paragraph
-intro: The preample are used as a "lead" element, containing important information or USP text related to the page.
+intro: The lead paragraph is placed first on a page and is used to summarise the contents of a page with the intent of grabbing the user's attention.
+In product-oriented pages it is used to present the USPs in a short format.
-description: The preample are used as a "lead" element, containing important information or USP text related to the page.
+description: The lead paragraph is placed first on a page and is used to summarise the contents of a page and present the USP in a short format where applicable.
 previewImage: /img/preamble.svg
 category: Typography
 tabs: